wcrum/freighter/README.md

 ## How Freighter Works

-`Freighter` builds on Hauler’s foundation by:
+`Freighter` builds on Hauler's foundation by:

 - Storing contents and collections as **OCI Artifacts**.
 - Serving contents and collections with an **embedded registry and fileserver**.